d-moos/MLJourney/lesson_13_rocket_league.md

 ### Reward Function Design

 Because goals are rare, you almost always need **shaped rewards** to give the agent useful feedback at intermediate steps.
-A common pattern is a **multi-component reward**:
+A common pattern is a **multi-component reward** that mixes several terms, each targeting a different aspect of good play:

 ```python
 reward = (